ranczlab/Tran_Van_Minh_et_al_2023/README.md

 - step9 recreates stimulation for figS20 (this can take a while and needs 64+ GB memory)
 - jupyter notebooks in figures/plot_figXX reproduce figures
 - tested on macOS with Python 3.9 and respective packages (except seaborn==0.11.1)

+The pdf version included here is easier to read, as it includes all the supplementary material.